FreeLeh/GoFreeDB/README.md

 1. If you want to manually edit the Google Sheet, you can do it, but you need to understand the value encoding scheme.
 2. It is not easy to support concurrent operations.
 Only few modes or abstractions allow concurrent operations.
 3. Performance is not a high priority for this project.
-4. `GoFreeLeh` does not support OAuth2 flow that spans across frontend and backend yet.
+4. `GoFreeDB` does not support OAuth2 flow that spans across frontend and backend yet.

 ### (Google Sheets Key Value) Exclamation Mark `!` Prefix